schlosstom/GrafHista/README.md

 ## Examples:
-There are are ready some example logs under **logs/examples** for plaing around.
+There are already some example logs under **logs/examples** for playing around.

 #### OS logfile
 I've already prepared a path where later on a supportconfig can be linked.
 So far